kennyrukoro/alu-AirBnB_clone/README.md

-AirBnB Clone - The Console
+AirBnB Clone - The Console.
 Project Description
 This is the first step towards building a full web application: an AirBnB clone.
-This project implements a command interpreter to manage AirBnB objects, which serves as the foundation for future projects including HTML/CSS templating, database storage, API development, and front-end integration.
+This project implements a command interpreter to manage AirBnB objects, which serves as the foundation for future projects, including HTML/CSS templating, database storage, API development, and front-end integration.

 The console provides a simple command-line interface to: